-Ashland County is in the ceded territory (see page 11 for additional ceded territory information).
-Tributaries to Lake Superior have different regulations for walleye, sauger, and northern pike (see p.
-74).
-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
-With the exceptions below, Northern Bass Zone rules apply (see the base regulations on p.
-10).
+Ashland County is in the ceded territory (see page 13 for additional ceded territory information).
+Tributaries to Lake Superior have different regulations for walleye, sauger, and northern pike (see page 91).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).
+With the exceptions below, Northern Bass Zone rules apply (see the base regulations on page 12).